moegui/asbrl-linux-node-exporter/README.md

 ASBRL-LINUX-NODE-EXPORTER
 =========

-Deploy a official Node Exporter (Linux) as a Docker container.
+Deploy an official Node Exporter (Linux) as a Docker container.

 Requirements
 ------------